till-f/NetMessage/README.md

 provide typesafe communication for any kind of .NET application.
 All message types are defined by plain C# classes.
 No configuration files, no external tools and no additional dependencies.

+*NetMessage* can be an alternative to [gRPC](https://grpc.io/), if endpoints are implemented in .NET.

 ## Quickstart